jingyijin/mesh_geodesy/README.md

 ```
 Now, open the Remote Desktop Connection application on your Windows computer; Enter the IP address of your system in the "Computer" field and click "Connect"; Follow the instructions to enter username and passward.
 You should be connected to your Linux system.

+### Tested environments

-This project was mainly developed and tested under a Ubuntu system: Ubuntu 22.04.2 LTS; with gcc v11.3.0; cmake v3.26.0.
-Due to development capacity, I have not tested in other environments.
+This project was mainly developed and tested under an Ubuntu system: Ubuntu 22.04.2 LTS; with gcc v11.3.0; cmake v3.26.0.
+Due to development capacity, it has not been extendedly under other environments.
 Contributions are welcome!

 ## Known issues